nikitaeverywhere/node-message-bus/readme.md

   bindings: [
     {
       toQueue: 'test-queue-1',
-      routingKey: 'myapp.#', // For topic exchanges, means "All messages starting from 'myapp.'."
+      routingKey: 'worker.#', // For topic exchanges, means "All messages starting from 'worker.'."
     },
   ],
 });

-// Processes all messages from default (topic) exchange, where routing key starts with "myapp.". await consumeMessages({
+// Processes all messages from default (topic) exchange, where routing key starts with "worker.". await consumeMessages({
   queueName: 'test-queue-1',
   handler: async ({ data, routingKey }) => {